vt-dev/CAN-simulator/README.md

 https://www.youtube.com/watch?v=UffHQoiQ9aU

 You can follow up the video to assembly a CAN Bus simulator.
 It contains a cluster and BCM, which can simulate the door lock/unlock, lights, cluster meters.
 CAN-simulator codes can be used to communicate the CAN bus simulator through PC.

+Let us know if you have any question.